How to Get To Disney World for Almost Free

 Rental car

 We didn’t include a rental car in our plan because our plan doesn’t include leaving Disney property at any time except to go to and from the airport.
+Even if you say at the Disney Springs hotel, you will recieve complementary shuttle to and from the parks with every hotel we've mentioned.
 The plan of 5-nights and 4-days is counting on the idea that you would be spending one day in each of the four Disney Parks.
-But if you want to spend a day away from Disney, check out our collection of coupons and offers for Enterpriseand Avis.
+But if you want to spend a day away from Disney, check out our collection of coupons and offers for Enterprise and Avis.
 Uber and Lyft are of course available (and if you have the Amex Platinumcard, you could use their monthly Uber benefit to cover some of the cost!)

 Spending money

-Sadly, our plan doesn’t include how to save on churros, Mickey Ears, or corn dogs.
-Disney does allow guests to pack a picnic in the parks, so don’t think you’re on the hook to have to eat every meal cooked by Mickey.
+Sadly, our plan doesn’t include how to save on Mickey pretzels, custom ears, or Dole Whip.
+Disney does allow guests to bring their own food into the parks, so don’t think you’re on the hook to have to eat every meal cooked by Mickey.
 However, a lot of fun experiences in the parks now involve an extra cost (lightsabers at Galaxy’s Edge, droid design at the Droid Depot, character dining), so maybe our guide will help you save on a lot of the up front costs so the “on-the-ground” budget is bolstered a bit.